bbell03/behaviortrees/README.md

       * inputs: blackboard objects, secs
       * outputs: none
-      * functionality: prints message "RUNNING", flushes the system, and runs processes according to a time conditional -- cleans if secs == 20 the program executes a normal clean otherwise it executes a deep clean
+      * functionality: prints message "RUNNING", flushes the system, and runs processes according to a time conditional -- if secs == 20 the program executes a normal clean otherwise it executes a deep clean
     * battery_deplete,
       * inputs: blackboard object and a value representing the amount of total